-Evidently, most of its watches have Japanese quartz movement.
-However, the brand also recently made forays into the Swiss-made market, including the introduction of Fossil Swiss – a line of Fossil watches with quartz and mechanical movements produced by its subsidiaries in Switzerland’s Canton Ticino.
+Most of the brand’s watches have Japanese quartz movements.
+However, the brand also recently made forays into the Swiss-made watch market, including the introduction of Fossil Swiss – a line of Fossil watches with quartz and mechanical movements produced by its subsidiaries in Switzerland’s Canton Ticino.
 The inclusion of Emporio Armani and Tory Burch among its sub-brands further strengthen its stand on the Swiss market.

-So, read more to know the Fossil watches better.
+So, read more to learn more about Fossil brand watches.

 History of Fossil watches